 (1) Where a judgment has been obtained for the payment of money and the judgment debtor is unable to pay the amount forthwith, or where a debtor is unable to liquidate his liabilities and has not sufficient assets capable of attachment to satisfy such liabilities or a judgment which has been obtained against him, the court may, upon the application of the judgment debtor or the debtor or under sub-section (8) of section sixty-five, make an order on such terms with regard to security, preservation or disposal of assets, realization of movables subject to hypothec, or otherwise as it thinks fit, providing for the administration of his estate, and for the payment of his debts by instalments or otherwise.
-The court shall have jurisdiction to make such an order, notwithstanding that the debts of the debtor may exceed the sum of two hundred pounds, or that any creditor is outside the jurisdiction of the court.
+The court shall have jurisdiction to make such an order notwithstanding that any or all of the creditors are outside the jurisdiction of the court or that the debts of the debtor exceed the sum of two hundred pounds, provided the debts of the debtor do not exceed the sum of one thousand pounds.

-[subsection (1) amended by section 19(a) of Act 40 of 1952]
+[subsection (1) amended by section 19(a) of Act 40 of 1952 and by section 2(a) of Act 13 of 1954]